Lunchtime/Food & Drink in School

 - Income Support

-- Child Tax Credit, provided you are not also entitled to Work Tax Credit and have an annual income that does not exceed £16,190
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit) and have an annual gross income of no more than £16,190

 If you would prefer your child to bring a packed lunch, then please ensure it is enclosed in a suitable, named container.
 No glass bottles, can, sweets or nuts please.
 The Children’s Food Trust www.childrensfoodtrust.org.uk has some good packed lunch ideas.